mvolkmann/blog/src/astro.md

 That prevents it from accessing most things outside the function.
 This is a limitation that the Astro team hopes remove in the future.

+TODO: Does configuring SSR remove the need for the `getStaticPaths` function?

 ## Imports

 Astro supports importing many kinds of file in JavaScript code.